 Among distinguished sociologists, a German philosopher, one of the great modern iconoclasts, Friedrich Nietzsche has been read as the precursor of such varied phenomena as Nazism and postmodernism.
-Essentially, he appears to have been outraged by the lack of reflexivity among philosophers and scientists who failed to apply to their own thoughts the rigorous questioning they applied to those of others, a reaction which led him to dispute the supposed rationalism, scientism, and humanism of modern Western societies.
+Nietzsche became the youngest ever to hold the Chair of Classical Philology at the University of Basel in 1869 at the age of 24.
+Essentially, Nietzsche appears to have been outraged by the lack of reflexivity among philosophers and scientists who failed to apply to their own thoughts the rigorous questioning they applied to those of others, a reaction which led him to dispute the supposed rationalism, scientism, and humanism of modern Western societies.
 Against this, he upheld the ideals of individualism, self-reliance, competition, and elitism.

 Amongst the best-known are The Gay Science (1882), Thus Spoke Zarathustra (1883-92), Beyond Good and Evil (1886), On the Genealogy of Morals (1887), and Ecce Homo (1908).